Tantallon Castle

 Spectacularly located on its cliff top, Tantallon Castle shows a massive sandstone wall to the landward.

-Tantallon Castle Description
+Tantallon Castle History

-Outwith this are earthworks, a dovecote and an outer gate.
+Outwith this are earthworks, a dovecote, and an outer gate.
 A bridge across the ditch enters the Mid Tower, formerly the home of the keeper.

-Great walls extend to either side of this and within the stairway leads to the high battlements.
+Great walls extend to either side of this and the stairway leads to the high battlements.
 A further stair in the Mid Tower leads to the airy turret which has views of the castle and across the Forth to the Bass Rock.

 The two terminal towers have been ruinous since the attack by Cromwell in 1651.

-Within the courtyard is a 100 feet deep well, an incomplete sea gate, and the west wing with brew house, and a kitchen with its oven.
+Within the courtyard is a 100 feet deep well, an incomplete sea gate, and the west wing with a brew house, and a kitchen with its oven.
 Over the vaults is the hall, with the profile of the roof timbers surviving in stone.

 The “Red” Douglases built Tantallon in the 14th century.
 The castle was attacked in 1528 by King James V but was rebuilt.
 Queen Victoria visited in 1878.
 It was taken into state care in 1924

-Tantallon Castle Map&Location
+Tantallon Castle Location

-Tantallon Castle Photos
+Tantallon Castle Map